How To Redirect 404 Errors To The Homepage

 However, if the 404 errors are causing customer dissatisfaction, especially with pages that attract high traffic, then redirecting users to comparable content, through links on the homepage, is the best recommendation.

-Redirect 404 to homepage in two ways:
+Redirect 404 to the homepage in two ways:

 • Create a new php file with the appropriate code and upload it to the theme folder.